PyMVPA/PyMVPA/doc/source/tutorial_datasets.rst

 In the above example, every row vector in the ``data`` matrix becomes an observation, a :term:`sample`, in the dataset, and every column vector represents an individual variable, a :term:`feature`.
-The concepts of samples and features are essential for a dataset, hence we take a further, closer look.
+The concepts of samples and features are essential for a dataset, hence we take a closer look.

 The dataset assumes that the first axis of the data is to be used to define individual samples.
 If the dataset is created using a one-dimensional vector it will